zzonyo/trust-docs-test/source/index.html.md

 # Changelog

-## 1.0.4 2021-2-5 [Added: Set a Batch of Sub-Account Trading Permissions interface, Query a Batch of Sub-Account's Assets Information Modified: Query The Last Trade of a Contract interface, Query a Batch of Trade Records of a Contract interface, Subscribe Trade Detail Data interface, Request Trade Detail Data interface]
+## 1.0.4 2021-2-5 【Added: Set a Batch of Sub-Account Trading Permissions interface, Query a Batch of Sub-Account's Assets Information Modified: Query The Last Trade of a Contract interface, Query a Batch of Trade Records of a Contract interface, Subscribe Trade Detail Data interface, Request Trade Detail Data interface】

 ### 1. Added Set a Batch of Sub-Account Trading Permissions interface
  - Interface Name: Set a Batch of Sub-Account Trading Permissions